Vinlaw3661/Vinlaw3661/README.md

   <a href="https://pandas.pydata.org/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/2ae2a900d2f041da66e950e4d48052658d850630/icons/pandas/pandas-original.svg" alt="pandas" width="50" height="50"/> </a>
 </div>
 <br/>
 My main area of technical interest is AI/ML.
 I like to leverage these technologies to solve practical problems.
-I also enjoy implementing some higher level theoretical topics from my math classes into the projects I build.
+I also enjoy implementing some higher-level theoretical topics from my math classes into the projects I build.
 A recent implementation of this knowledge is an algorithm I developed called Bounded Manhattan Assignment for matching detected faces to their respective detected bodies using bounding boxes and pose landmarks.
 A technical report is provided at ->
 <br/>
 <p></p>
 <br/>